CristantEsc/CristantEsc/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on Something.
-- 🌱 I’m currently learning a.
+- 🌱 I’m currently learning Nothing.
-- 👯 I’m looking to collaborate on e.
+- 👯 I’m looking to collaborate with no-one.
-- 🤔 I’m looking for help with e.
+- 🤔 I’m looking for help with Everything.
-- 💬 Ask me about e.
+- 💬 Ask me about nothing.
-- 📫 How to reach me: e.
+- 📫 How to reach me: Don't.
-- 😄 Pronouns: e.
-- ⚡ Fun fact: e.